philcryer/quotes/company-quotes.md

 * Red means not good news
 * Let me see if i understand you correctly
 * There's never an outage, only service in interruptions
+* Due to the technical nature of your position, our expectation is that you are able to unplug your computer/monitor/keyboard/mouse/peripheral equipment
 * Can you please help us to understand the nature of the problem so that we can help to build stakeholder confidence about environment reliability?
 * "Hey, man... can you answer a quick question?
 Really should just be a one off."
 "Nope."
 "Thanks.
 Have a great weekend!"